-Q. How are NICB and Vexcel cooperating in response to Hurricanes Harvey and Irma?
+Q. How are NICB and Vexcel cooperating in response to Hurricanes Harvey, Irma and Maria?

-A. In partnership with the National Insurance Crime Bureau (NICB) Geospatial Intelligence Center (GIC), Vexcel Imaging is leading a coalition of top geospatial firms to make available through a web-based geospatial application, high-resolution aerial imagery of critical areas of southern Texas and in Florida impacted by these events.
+A. In partnership with the National Insurance Crime Bureau (NICB) Geospatial Intelligence Center (GIC), Vexcel Imaging is leading a coalition of top geospatial firms to make available through a web-based geospatial application, high-resolution aerial imagery of critical areas of southern Texas, Florida, Puerto Rico and the US Virgin Islands impacted by these events.
 The coalition’s efforts are in response to flooding and damage caused the hurricanes, torrential rains, flooding and destructive winds.

 Q. How will the imagery be used?

 The coalition’s efforts will assist first responders, humanitarian organizations, federal and state agencies, and insurers by providing them with high-resolution imagery that will provide actionable insight into the situation on the ground.

 Q. What is the NICB GIC?

 A. The National Insurance Crime Bureau (NICB) is a law enforcement support organization representing 1,200-member insurance companies.
 For the last 115 years, the Crime Bureau has worked between law enforcement and the insurance industry to investigate insurance fraud.
 Its Geospatial Intelligence Center serves the entirety of the insurance industry with geospatial support and data collected annually as well as first responders in disaster situations.